antoniooodev/SavorSound/README.rst

 Requirements
 ********

-To run SoundFood-webplayer, you will need:
+To run SavorSound, you will need:

 - **Mopidy**: The core of the music system.
 - **Mopidy-Local** (optional): For managing local music.